Skip to main content

 const greeting = "Hello, World!";

-JavaScript supports three ways to create string literals:
+JavaScript supports three ways to write string literals:

-const text = "This is also a string";
+const double = "This is also a string";

 const message = "It's a beautiful day"; // Use double quotes for apostrophe